My investment results

 Third quarter 2020

 From the age of 57 until your retirement date, the investment risk is gradually reduced.
-By reducing the investment risk, you gain a better insight into the amount of the pension benefit that you can purchase on your retirement date.
-This means that we mainly invest in fixed income securities for you, including bonds.
-This quarter you benefited from the slightly falling interest rates.
-The longer the term of a bond, the more benefit the bond has from falling interest rates.
-The 'Fixed income medium' investment portfolio had a return of 1.5% this quarter and the 'Fixed income long' portfolio 1.9%.
+By reducing the investment risk, you will have a better idea of the amount of the pension benefit that you can purchase on your retirement date.
+This means that we mainly invest in fixed income securities, including bonds.
+This quarter, you benefited from slightly falling interest rates.
+The longer a bond's maturity, the more it benefits from falling interest rates.
+The 'Fixed income medium' investment portfolio had a return of 1.5% this quarter and the 'Long Income fixed income' portfolio 1.9%.

 Second quarter 2020

-After a turbulent first quarter, the stock markets in particular recovered well in the second quarter.
-The 'business values' portfolio, of which the shares are part, scored a positive total return of 13.9%.
-Due to a very good result on corporate bonds, the 'fixed income medium' portfolio also scored positively with 2.2%.
+After a turbulent first quarter, the equity markets in particular recovered well in the second quarter.
+The 'commercial securities' portfolio, of which the shares are a part, scored a positive total return of 13.9%.
+Due to a very good performance on corporate bonds, the 'fixed income medium' portfolio also scored positively at 2.2%.
 Finally, government bonds achieved a good return due to falling interest rates.
 This is reflected in the positive return of 2.3% in the 'fixed income long' portfolio.

-Investing in corporate assets involves the most risk, but also the greatest chance of a high return.
-That is why investments are mainly made for the younger age groups in this category.
+Investing in real assets involves the most risk, but also the greatest chance of high returns.
+That is why investments are made in that category especially for the younger age groups.
 The risk is further reduced as you get older.
-The younger age groups therefore benefited the most from the high return on the 'business values' portfolio.
-But all age groups ended this quarter with positive returns.
+As a result, the younger age groups benefited the most from the high return on the 'commercial securities' portfolio.
+But all age groups ended this quarter with a positive return.

 First quarter 2020

 The year started with the expectation that economic growth could pick up somewhat.
-The negative effects of the trade war and Brexit seemed to be fading into the background.
-However, no one could have predicted at the time that the spread of COVID-19 would rapidly develop into a global pandemic.
-With enormous economic uncertainties and a shock movement by the financial markets as consequences.
+The negative effects of the trade war and Brexit seemed to fade into the background.
+However, no one could have predicted at the time that the spread of COVID-19 would rapidly become a global pandemic.
+This is due to enormous economic uncertainties and a shock movement through the financial markets.
 Actions have been taken worldwide to bring the virus under control.
-In several countries, a state of emergency has been declared and there is a complete 'lockdown'.
+A state of emergency has been declared in several countries and there is talk of a complete lockdown.
 As a result, the first quarter proved to be a particularly bad period for investors.
 Stock markets have fallen at a rapid pace and a recession is now expected.
-The youngest age groups suffered the most from falling stock markets this quarter, while for the older age groups this effect was dampened by rising bond prices as a result of falling interest rates.
-All age groups did finish in the minus.
+The youngest age groups suffered the most from falling equity markets this quarter, while for the older age groups this effect was dampened by rising bond prices as a result of falling interest rates.
+All age groups ended in the negative.